From having a “gut” instinct to “feeling” something in your gut, our GI tract plays a critical role in the health and well-being of our entire body.

 - Magnesium: Some of my clients have reported good success taking Magnesium Citrate, an over-the-counter supplement.
 Be cautious if you have kidney disease or are on a special diet prescribed by your doctor.

 - Probiotics: There are so many probiotics on the market it can be downright confusing!
 Research suggests that a probiotic containing B. Lactis, seems to be the most beneficial for helping with constipation.
-I personally take Nature’s Way Probiotic Pearls, but there are many others on the market.
+I personally take a combination prebiotic AND probiotic mix called Regular Girl, but there are many others on the market.

 - Massage: Massage is using pressure to manipulation muscles.
 It’s been practiced for thousands of years in different cultures.
 An abdominal massage stimulates peristalsis waves in the colon.
 A three-to-five-minute massage can help get things moving.